Nemat-Allah-Aloush/Nemat-Allah-Aloush.github.io/README.md

 # Portfolio website
-This repository is for my portfloio website : Nemat Allah Aloush. the website presents some of the projects that I've worked on.
+This repository is for my [portfloio website](https://nemat-allah-aloush.github.io): Nemat Allah Aloush.

+The website presents some of the projects that I've worked on.
+Feel free to check out my portfolio, [here](https://nemat-allah-aloush.github.io).

-Do no hesitate to reach me by [email](mailto:neemat77@gmail.com)
+Please feel free to reach me by [email](mailto:neemat77@gmail.com) or [LinkedIn](https://www.linkedin.com/in/nemat-allah-aloush-60887a1a9/).

 ---
 Template : Strata by [HTML5 UP](http://html5up.net/)